-It is to be made clear that the procedure described and implemented below should only be used as an aid when considering proposals from Parties to ACAP to list new species.
-Such proposals would include a detailed justification, most likely covering several more criteria than the seven outlined below, and would take account of national priorities and reviews of the conservation status of candidate species (e.g. Barnes 2000, Garnett & Crowley 2000, Taylor 2000a,b, Baker et al. 2002).
-The main value of the current exercise is therefore seen as identifying from which groups of procellariiforms (in taxonomic, geographical and other terms) new proposals are likely to come, and to suggest a way of evaluating such proposals in a comparative manner.
+It is suggested that the procedure described and implemented below should be used as an aid when considering proposals from Parties to ACAP to list new species.
+Such proposals would include a detailed justification, possibly covering other issues in addition to the eight criteria outlined below, and would also take account of domestic priorities and reviews of the conservation status of candidate species (e.g. Barnes 2000, Garnett & Crowley 2000, Taylor 2000a,b, Baker et al. 2002).
+The value of the current exercise is therefore seen as identifying from which groups of procellariiforms (in taxonomic, geographical and other terms) new proposals are likely to come, and to propose a way of evaluating such proposals in a comparative manner.